EPCCed/2021-07-28_Containers_Online/_episodes/01-introduction.md

 >
 > Again, take a minute to think about how the software challenges we've discussed
 > could impact (or have impacted!) the quality of your work.
-> Share your thoughts with your neighbors.
-What can go wrong if our software
-> doesn't work?
 {: .challenge}

 Unsurprisingly, software installation and configuration challenges can have